-- Cassava flour is the whole root, simply peeled, dried and ground - so it's high in fiber.
+- It is the whole root, simply peeled, dried, and ground - so it's high in fiber.

 - It is low in fat and sugar - and therefore calories.
 It is lower in calories than coconut flour or almond flour.
-It has a higher water content, lower calories density and lower fat content that other gluten-free flours including plantain, rice, corn or sorghum flours.
+It has higher water content, lower calorie density, and lower fat content than other gluten-free flours including plantain, rice, corn or sorghum flours.

-- It is rather inexpensive, easy to grow and sustainable.
-Cassava plants can be grown in at least 90 countries in the world and can survive poor soils conditions and prolonged drought, which is good, because it needs less water but still produces a good crop.
+- It is rather inexpensive, easy to grow, and sustainable.
+Cassava plants can be grown in at least 90 countries in the world and can survive poor soil conditions and prolonged drought, which is good because it needs less water but still produces a good crop.
 Sounds like a win-win situation to me!

 - It is high in carbohydrates since it's a starchy tuber.
-For native people who rely upon cassava flour for survival, this is good.
+For native people who rely upon it for survival, this is good.
 But if you're trying to eat low carb, that's obviously not good for you.
 So it should be eaten in moderation.